-To be, or not to be?
-On the question of health, younger and older consumers in Britain are deciding the answer is yes.
+On the question of health, British consumers of all ages are deciding the answer is yes.
 Increasingly, individuals are actively shifting their dietary habits, and as a consequence will have direct impact on planetary health.

 The key word is 'shift'.
 Our challenge is not about taking sides or joining a tribe or set diet.
-We can all agree that a shift is needed.
-It's about taking personal decisions to feel and to live better.
+(We can all agree that a shift is needed!).
+It's about making personal decisions to feel and to live better.
 It's about finding ways to adjust our life-styles around healthier eating.

 Or is it?
-The surprising fact is that none of the white haricot beans currently consumed by British consumers (from millions of tins every year) are actually grown here.
+The surprising fact is that none of the white haricot beans currently consumed by British consumers (from millions of tins every year) aren't actually grown here.
 The raw ingredient of dry beans are imported from countries like the USA, Canada and Ethiopia.